 For example, you can include a statistic that supports their business model or convey enthusiasm regarding their recent funding round.
 This will help build a connection between your service offer and their specific needs.
 It will also boost your credibility and lead to a higher level of trust.
 If you aren’t able to find much information about the company, mention a business model-validating metric or a current piece of news that’s relevant to the company as a conversation starter.
 In general, don’t forget to:

-• Show your prospect that you understand them.
 A great way to pique a prospect’s interest is to demonstrate your understanding of their challenges or pain points – then address how your services can help resolve them.
 When you position yourself as a problem solver, rather than a service provider, the marketing message can really resonate with the decision makers.

-• Stick to an organized layout.
 I feel like I’m stating the obvious here, but your letter should be well-structured, easy to read and free of typos and grammatical errors.
 Using a professional and consistent font and format is a must.
 Start with a strong opening, such as why you admire their business model.
 I said this before and I’ll say it again – if you don’t grab the reader’s attention immediately, your text is dead in the water.
 Not on life support – clinically dead.
-Throughout the letter, focus on the benefits of your solution rather than list its features.
-End with a call to action by clearly stating what you expect the recipient to do next.
-It could be scheduling a call, requesting more information or making a purchase.
-Make it specific and memorable.
-Don’t forget to follow up to discuss their needs further – you never know which customer touch point will lead to closing the sale.

-• Respect the recipient’s time.
 There’s lots of advice online about the ideal length of a sales letter.
 Many communications marketing professionals advocate for a one-pager, others think that the letter should be as long as it makes sense (I fall into the second group).
 Adhering to cosmetic parameters like word count may divert your attention from what truly matters, compelling you to obsess over trivial details.
 My best advice is to get to the point quickly and avoid unnecessary jargon or filer content.

 Conclusion: Direct mail advertising is a great marketing tool

-As with any other tool, your direct mail advertising campaign needs a strategy.
-This means that you must decide on a carefully scrutinized list of prospects in order to obtain clients.
-That’s the “Ready” phase of your campaign.
+Decide on a carefully scrutinized list of prospects in order to obtain clients.
 It involves building a high-quality prospect list to ensure precise targeting.
 Define your audience, identify key contacts and analyze if you’re a good fit.
 Precision is key, which will lead to more productive conversations, whether you’re engaging through a direct mail advertising campaign, cold-calling, or cold emailing.
 Don’t waste time second-guessing this phase—an A-list boosts marketing efforts big time.

-In the “Set” phase of your direct mail advertising campaign, thorough research will set you apart from competition.
+In this phase of your direct mail advertising campaign, thorough research will set you apart from competition.
 Mine company websites or read annual reports and financial statements to understand your prospects’ operations and needs.
 Google News is an indispensable resource for real-time insights on developments, while any data about achievements and industry statistics will also add value.

-During the “Fire” phase of your direct mail advertising campaign, you get to transform gathered data into a personalized sales letter to express genuine interest.
+During this stage of your direct mail advertising campaign, you get to transform gathered data into a personalized sales letter to express genuine interest.
 Customize content with statistics supporting your prospects’ business model or convey enthusiasm for any piece of news that the company has shared with the media.
 Present yourself as a problem solver, while maintaining a professional yet personalized tone.
 Use an organized layout, engage with a strong opening, emphasize benefits, and conclude with a clear call to action.
 Respect the recipient’s time by avoiding unnecessary details.

 A carefully planned direct mail advertising campaign gives you the unique chance to slay the competition.
 In a world that’s filled with noise, you get to stand out with a marketing message that signals, “I’m serious about this.”
 Sales letters give you the chance to showcase the old-school charm of hand-delivering your message and cutting through the clutter, while making an unforgettable impression.